ianrmurphy/oscc_wiki/Firmware/Firmware-Throttle.md

 There are three possible fault states:

 * Sensor disconnect
-    * The firmware will periodically check the sensors to ensure none of them read a value of zero (an indication that they have become disconnected).
+    * The firmware will periodically check the sensors to ensure none of them read a value of zero (an indication that they have become disconnected)
     * If a sensor is detected to be disconnected, control will be disabled and a fault report will be published
 * Command timeout
     * The firmware will monitor the time between receiving commands and ensure there is a steady connection to a higher level application